-Course outline: A full NCEA Level 2 course covering Statistics and Probability.
+Credits: Up to 13 Level 2/3 credits Course outline: A full NCEA Level 2 course.

-This course is appropriate for students wishing to study a full Level 2 Mathematics course in Year 12 with less of an emphasis on Algebra.
-This course has a statistics focus and therefore a good level of competence in reading and writing in English is required.
+This course is appropriate for students wishing to study a full Level 2 Mathematics course in Year 12

-Assessment: Internal assessment up to 11 credits, and up to 4 external credits Equipment: NZQA approved Graphics calculator and a laptop is compulsory.
+Assessment: Internal assessment up to 9 credits, and up to 4 external credits Equipment: NZQA approved Graphics calculator and a laptop is compulsory.